Common searched topics: Manufacturing, Label printing, Sales order

 Did you add a product to an order that you’d like to remove?
 Here’s how to do it:

-Note: if you’re looking to return an item that was previously purchased, please see here for steps!
+Note: If you’d like to return an item that was previously purchased, see here for steps!

 1. Tap on the Edit button above the item list on the Order tab.